< Back to Resources

 The Future of Facilities Management

-While the facilities management industry is evolving every day, it’s clear that the future is a self-delivered FM model that focuses on sustainability.
+While the facilities management industry is evolving every day, it’s clear that the future is a self-delivered FM model that focuses on sustainability, proactive maintenance, and data intelligence and automation.
 Success will ultimately depend on who you choose to partner with in that journey.